Smooth Aster

 • New England Aster (Symphyotrichum novae-angliae) - flowers have many more rays, leaves & stem are rough.

-• Azure Aster (Symphyotrichum oolentangiense) - also has few ray flowers
+• Azure Aster (Symphyotrichum oolentangiense) - also has few ray flowers.

-• Purple-stemmed Aster (Symphyotrichum puniceum) - also may have a purplish stem
+• Purple-stemmed Aster (Symphyotrichum puniceum) - also may have a purplish stem.

-Height: Up to 100 cm (39 in)
+Height: 50-100 cm (19-39 in)

 Stem: Waxy, smooth, with a whitish bloom.

-Habitat: Open areas, dry or moist.
+Habitat: Fields and Open Areas, Meadows, Moist Meadows; Open areas, dry or moist.

 Grows in Sun/Shade: Sun